ixmaps/IXmapsClient/README.md

 As of December 7, 2015 IXmaps has moved to using IXmapsClient instead of TRgen to collect routing information.
 The Mac OS X, Linux, and Windows versions of TRgen are deprecated.

+### Windows
+This version of the software has been tested and runs on Windows 64 bit architecture:
+* Windows 7
+* Windows 8
+* Windows 10

+The current version of the client can be downloaded from [www.ixmaps.ca/contribute](https://www.ixmaps.ca/contribute.php).

+1. Download the **IXmapsClient** installer **IXmapsClient.1.0.6.win64.exe**
+2. Double Click on **IXmapsClient.1.0.6.win64.exe** and install the application in the directory **C:\IXmapsClient**.
+3. Copy the IXmapsClient-Shortcut to your Desktop
+4. In order to allow the **IXmapsClient** to run properly, you will need to authorize **Windows Firewall** to allow inbound connections.
+For a detailed guide on how to change these settings, see section **Changing Windows Firewall Settings**
+5. To launch double click on **IXmapsClient-Shortcut**

+**IXmapsClient** needs to be executed in a terminal with administrator's privileges.
+For this reason, when double clicking **IXmapsClient-Shortcut**, a new terminal window will be opened asking permission to run the application as an administrator.

+The IXmapsClient interface should appear in your browser, or use your browser to go to [http://localhost:2040/](http://localhost:2040/).

+#### Changing Windows Firewall Settings

+In order to allow the **IXmapsClient** to collect traceroute data, windows users have to change the default configuration of the **Windows Firewall**, which by default prevents the PC from receiving inbound connections.
+To change these settings follow these steps:

+1. Open the **Windows Firewall** and click on **Advance Settings**.
+2. Click on the tab **Private Profile**.
+In the section **Inbound Connections**, select the option **Allow** from the dropdown menu.
+3. Click on the tab **Public Profile**.
+In the section **Inbound Connections**, select the option **Allow** from the dropdown menu.
+4. Finally, click the button **Apply** and close the **Windows Firewall**	.

+#### Removing IXmapsClient
+1. Delete the **C:\IXmapsClient** directory
+2. Delete the **IXmapsClient-Shortcut** from your **Desktop**

+This will completely remove the IXmaps Client from your computer

 ### Mac OS X
 This version of the software has been tested and runs on Mac OS X:
 * 10.6